Linking to full text articles in library databases

 Database Licenses and Copyright

-When downloading or linking to a database to which the library subscribes, licenses generally follow that of Ebsco, which states: "Licensee and Authorized Users may download or print limited copies of citations, abstracts, full text or portions thereof provided the information is used solely for personal, non-commercial use.
+When downloading or linking to a database to which the library subscribes, licenses generally follow that of EBSCO, which states: "Licensee and Authorized Users may download or print limited copies of citations, abstracts, full text or portions thereof provided the information is used solely for personal, non-commercial use.
 Licensee and Authorized Users may not publish the information."
 If in doubt, each database has on its homepage a link to "Copyright" or "Terms and Conditions."

 Special Conditions

-Note that some publishers have special conditions even when their journal is available through Ebsco or another aggregator.
+Note that some publishers have special conditions even when their journal is available through EBSCO or another aggregator.
 A prime example is Harvard Publishing.
 When you download an article from Harvard Business Review, you see the following statement: "Harvard Business Review and Harvard Business School Publishing content on EBSCOhost is licensed for the individual use of authorized EBSCOhost patrons at this institution and is not intended for use as assigned course material.
 Harvard Business School Publishing is pleased to grant permission to make this work available through 'electronic reserves' or other means of digital access or transmission to students enrolled in a course.
 For rates and authorization regarding such course usage, contact Harvard Business School Publishing"

 Best Practice

-As stressed above, if the library subscribes to the journal, your best recourse is to put only the link to the article (URL) on your Blackboard course pages.
+As stressed above, if the library subscribes to the journal, your best recourse is to put only the link to the article (URL) on your Canvas course pages.
 The library has already purchased the content for our students and faculty.

 For articles or books not available through one of our electronic databases, one of the best sets of copyright guidelines for faculty is the Crash Course in Copyright provided at the University of Texas.